QPR and Chelsea shared the spoils in a pulsating West London derby at Loftus Road.

 Ramires found space down the right before picking out Hazard in the centre who, unmarked, could only fire straight at Cesar.

 QPR fashioned their first attempt on the quarter-hour mark.
-Fabio and Park combined to dispossess Ramires, before Zamora turned on the latter’s ball into the box to shoot low into the arms of Petr Cech.
+Fabio and Park combined to dispossess Ramires, before Zamora turned on the latter’s ball to shoot low into the arms of Cech.

-Two minutes later, Fernando Torres cut back on to his left foot following a ball into the penalty before forcing a smart reaction save from Cesar.
+Two minutes later, Fernando Torres cut back on to his left foot following a ball into the box before forcing a smart reaction save from Cesar.

 Rangers were forced into a change on 21 minutes when Fabio limped off with what appeared to be a hamstring complaint.
 Nedum Onuoha took his place.